mmbman/Katagiri/1983-04-20-Blue-Cliff-Record-Case-44-Talk-1.md

 So finally you can *cut off* – “cut off” means be free from – human suffering.
 [That] means you can really tune into the rhythm of the stream of impermanence.
 Not throw it away; you can really *tune in* to the rhythm of impermanence.
 That is called *cut off*, or we say [you are a] *stream-winner*, if you can really live right in the middle of impermanence but you are not carried away by impermanence or suffering so much.
 This is called “cutting off studying is called ‘nearness’.”

 *Cutting off study* means you can study until there is nothing to study.
-That is called *mu-gaku* – *not-study*.
+That is called *mu-gaku*: *not-study*.
 That is *freedom*.

-So this is freedom, but it is called *nearness*, [it is] not exactly perfect freedom.
+So this is freedom, but it is called *nearness*.
+[It is] not exactly perfect freedom.
 Still, [it’s] pretty close.
 [It’s not perfect] because we are still stuck in the freedom.
 Real freedom is [that] your body and mind must be free just like water [flowing] in your everyday life.
 That is real freedom.
-So you cannot pick up the freedom as an idea, because your body and mind are nothing but freedom itself.
+You cannot pick up the freedom as an idea, because your body and mind are nothing but freedom itself.
 If you pick it up from your body, from your life, and see the freedom, it’s already not *real* freedom, it is a *concept* of freedom.

 #### 12:00